Sustainable Resources Center, Inc.

 612-870-4255 | fax 612-870-0729

-Green and Healthy Homes Corps (GHHCorps) is a metro area AmeriCorps program operated by Sustainable Resources Center, Inc. (SRC).
+Green and Healthy Homes Corps (GHHCorps), a metro area AmeriCorps program operated by Sustainable Resources Center, Inc. (SRC) from 2010-2013.

 The mission of SRC is to create healthy and energy efficient home environments in partnership with families and communities.
 GHHCorps members work with SRC’s programs promoting green and healthy housing interventions through both physical work in homes and educational work with occupants.
 Members receive significant training in green and healthy whole house science to broaden their view of the house as a system.
 They acquire fieldwork experience across programs.
 Members work in each area of service on special projects, such as: